jayhere1/jayhere1/README.md

 ## 🚀 Current Projects
 - Building an ML model for Parkinson's disease prediction using sensor data
 - Developing a vision-based deep learning model for brain aneurysm detection
-- Creating a customizable LLM platform supporting multiple providers (OpenAI, Claude, LLAMA)
+- Creating a customizable LLM platform supporting multiple providers (OpenAI, Claude, LLAMA) and multi-agent AI (Crew AI, Autogen).
 - Working on an AI-powered biomechanics prediction tool

 ## 🎯 Areas of Interest